 \section{Quantum neural network based on discrete time quantum walk}

 The quantum neural network based on quantum gates, the gate-model QNN, was first introduced due to its high experimental feasibility \cite{farhi2018classification}.
-It could be easily implemented on near-term architecture quantum computers.
-The inputs of gate-model QNNs are the computational basis states often with extra quantum bits, which are introduced as readout qubits in the output measurement.
-The gate-model QNNs utilize a series of unitary operations in time order to process the quantum state.
+The gate-model QNNs utilize a series of unitary operations in a certain order to process the quantum state.
 The unitary operations involve adjustable parameters.
-By optimizing these parameters and encoding the classical information to the input and output states, the gate-model QNNs are sufficient to solve various learning tasks.
+By optimizing these parameters and encoding information to the input and output states, the gate-model QNNs are sufficient to solve various learning tasks.
 In this section, we introduce the DTQW on a cycle graph.
 We choose the graph to be a cycle because it is simple for laboratory implementation.
 We will show that such DTQW also involves a series of adjustable unitary gates and is sufficient to learn quantum operations.
 Thus the DTQW on a cycle graph can be treated as a special type of the gate-model QNN.

-In general, the core motivation for investigating a Gate-based quantum neural network is its high feasibility.
-Moreover the quantum walk is also an important and well-researched experimental way to realize quantum computations.
-This leads us to believe that it is possible to construct a new type of quantum neural networks based on the DTQW.
-We will start our construction by introducing the DTQW on a cycle graph.